Mikkey Dee: Scorpions (2016–present)

+Musical style

+Dee is known for lengthy drum solos, often lasting between five and fifteen minutes.
+Some notable examples include those that appear in Sacrifice, In the Name of Tragedy, and The One to Sing the Blues.

 Equipment

 Dee uses Sonor drums, Paiste cymbals, Evans drumheads, and Wincent Drums sticks.
-He endorsed Vic Firth, but recently switched to Wincent, with whom he has his own signature model.
 He also used Remo heads in the past.
 His main kit is a Sonor SQ2 Vintage Maple Custom Finish set.

 Personal life

 Dee is an avid ice hockey fan and a supporter of the Frölunda HC team from Gothenburg.
 The rumor that he was a member of a Swedish National Youth Hockey team, which began with an interview on Motörhead's Stage Fright DVD, has been rebutted by Dee himself.
 He stated: "At the end of the 80s and a bit into the 90s I played for a team called Team Sweden in southern California."

 Mikkey Dee lives in Gothenburg with his longtime girlfriend Mia.
 They have two sons together.

 In 2019, Dee opened a rock bar in Paris named Alabama.

-In 2022 he used his ability to drive articulated trucks to advertise Volvo's Electric Trucks.
+In 2022, he used his ability to drive articulated trucks to advertise Volvo's Electric Trucks.